rishabhknowss/penguin/Readme.md

 ## The Bot Magic ✨

-Our GitHub bot is where the magic happens:
+Our [Penguin Space Bot](https://github.com/apps/penguin-space-bot) is where the magic happens:

 ```
 /penguin 10 sol